 Hourly or shift workers have some of the highest levels of absenteeism, due to the nature of their work lives.
 Managers are rarely prepared for these absences, which causes issues such as client/customer dissatisfaction, and lost productivity.
 Generally, this is one of the employee scheduling mistakes that most schedulers don’t know how to handle.

-Using a centralized, digital version of a schedule means that it can be shared directly with employees at any time, on any device.
+Using a centralized, digital version of a schedule means that it can be shared directly with employees in real time, on any device.
 It also allows you to update the schedule and re-distribute it in a matter of minutes, and alert the necessary people to any changes affecting them.
 It also allows multiple people to contribute to the schedule without any changes being lost or overwritten!

 Failure to Automate